getgauge/documentation/user/advanced_readings/continue_on_failure.md

 {%- endcodetabs %}

+Continue on Failure can take an optional parameter to specify the list of error classes on which it would continue to execute further steps in case of failure.
+This is currently supported only with Java runner.

+{% codetabs name="Java", type="java" -%}
+@ContinueOnFailure({AssertionError.class, CustomError.class})
+@Step("hello")
+public void sayHello() {
+    // code here
+}
+@ContinueOnFailure(AssertionError.class)
+@Step("hello")
+public void sayHello() {
+    // code here
+}
+@ContinueOnFailure
+@Step("hello")
+public void sayHello() {
+    // code here
+}
+{%- endcodetabs %}

+In case no parameters are passed to `@ContinueOnFailure`, on any type of error it continues with execution of further steps by default.

+This can be used to control on what type of errors the execution should continue, instead of just continuing on every type of error.
+For instance, on a `RuntimeException` it's ideally not expected to continue further.
+Whereas if it's an assertion error, it might be fine to continue execution.

 ## Caveats

 - Continue on failure does not apply to [hooks](../language_features/execution_hooks.md).
 Hooks always fail on first error.